 How do you currently use energy?
 How might that change in the future?
 What do you want to achieve through participating in one of our programs?
 Here's a quick comparison of the available programs.

-*Standard retail rates applied for energy used when rooftop solar or other renewable system is not exporting to the grid.
+***Credit rate shown is rounded to the nearest whole value.
+Standard retail rates applied for energy delivered/used when rooftop solar or other renewable system is not in use or exporting to the grid.
 Customers on rates other than retail should contact us to verify whether those options will apply in coordination with these programs.

 The safe, reliable operation of the electric grid is important to everyone.
 The combination of utility system upgrades and leading-edge, customer-facing technology is providing new opportunities to connect more private rooftop solar systems in less time with greater efficiency.
 All new rooftop solar systems in Hawaii are now required to use advanced inverters that help maintain a stable and reliable grid.
 Click here for more information on how advanced inverters work and what it means for your system.

 Planning to sell or purchase a property with a rooftop solar system already installed, or one with a pending agreement in place?
 Click here for information on what you need to do to keep your rooftop solar program agreement in good standing.

 - Customer Authorization & Acknowledgement Form